Warlords PvP Gearing Blog, Patch 5.4.7 Hotfixes for April 28, Raid Philosophy Part 2

 For the Siege of Orgrimmar, we introduced a new raiding mode that was designed primarily to solve this problem: Flexible Raid mode was tuned to be roughly 20% to 25% easier (numerically speaking) than Normal mode, while preserving all of the fight mechanics, but more importantly, it also made use of a new scaling system to allow the content to adapt to any raid size between 10 and 25 players.
 For players whose priority is just being able to raid with their friends, why force someone to have exactly 9 or 24 friends?
 Why limit which friends they can play with to those on the same realm?
 We made Flexible Raids have their own lockout, and we allowed players to kill the same boss multiple times per week—but only loot it once.
 In general, our aim was to remove as many obstacles as possible that might get in the way of friends who just want to be able to raid together in WoW.
 (And for those who are wondering, “Then why not allow cross-faction raiding?
 Why not let me raid with my Alliance friends even if I play Undead?”
 Fundamentally, Alliance vs. Horde, Orcs vs. Humans, is the heart and soul of the Warcraft universe—we have to draw the line somewhere, and we draw it there.)

 We’re tremendously happy with how players have received the new Flexible Raid mode, and we wish we’d implemented something like this sooner.
 We’re now back to three tiers of difficulty that cover all of the different kinds of organized raiders, while preserving Raid Finder for those who just want to experience the content on their own schedule.

-$1 a month or less to enjoy an ad-free experience, unlock premium features, and support the site!
+As little as less than $1 a month to enjoy an ad-free experience, unlock premium features, and support the site!